-This game was a Steam special.
+This Kingdom review was brought to you by a Steam special.
 To make it to my site, the price has to be special.

 I’m a Ghetto Gamer.
 And this is my story.